Consider design systems the more refined big brother of your brand identity. Similar ideals but more mature, knowledgeable, and experienced.

 Caitlin: "A design system uses intangibles (brand values, tone, process, etc.) and tangibles (brand identity, patterns, components, etc.) to create a more holistic set of standards used to manage the scaling of design via reusable components and patterns."

-Steve: "Yeah.
+Steve: "Yes.
 The biggest difference between a design system and what is more commonly known as brand identity is how it is built, creating closer collaboration between design and development."

 What do we commonly include in our design systems?

-Caitlin: "We would first start by defining a company's purpose, shared values, goals, and vision.
+Caitlin: "We would start by defining a company's purpose, shared values, goals and vision.
 These are the building blocks.
 While design systems do include the components in brand identity (color, typography, iconography, grid, spacing, design principles), they also include tone and language, components, and patterns."

 Steve: "After defining assets, we are able to build the core components or widgets within a client's DXP or CMS.
 We can provide guidance and use case examples.
-Then, we can create the technical and functionality documentation for internal teams, so they’re better able to leverage these patterns and lean upon noted best practices."
+Then we can create the technical and functionality documentation for internal teams so they’re better able to leverage these patterns and lean on noted best practices."

 What is your favorite thing about designing and or using design systems?